orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 .. code-block:: bash

-   # Source your OTB environment
+   # Go to yoyr OTB dir and set environment
-   source <your installation directory>/otbenv.profile
+   source otbenv.profile
-   # Create a virtual env and install some libraries
+   # Create a virtual env, it can be located in any directory
-   python -m venv ./otb_venv
+   python -m venv ./venv
-   source otb_venv/bin/activate
+   source venv/bin/activate
+   # Install mandatory python requirements
    pip install --upgrade pip "numpy<2"
+   # Recompile python bindings with the right python executable
+   ./recompile_bindings.sh
    # Compile rasterio and shapely using OTB's GDAL and GEOS libraries
    pip install rasterio shapely --no-binary :all:
    # Install normally any pip package that isn't built against OTB dependencies